 Be inspired and inspire others to repair the world!
-The Diller Teen Fellows is a 15-month pluralistic, international, youth leadership fellowship currently active in 32 communities in North America, Israel, Australia, England, Argentina and South Africa.
+The Diller Teen Fellows is a pluralistic, international, youth leadership fellowship currently active in 32 communities in North America, Israel, Australia, England, Argentina and South Africa.
 Twenty teens from the greater Los Angeles area are selected yearly based on their leadership aptitude, commitment to Jewish learning, interest in exploring their connection to Israel, and passion for serving their community.
 Fellows participate in monthly Sunday workshops, three weekend retreats, two single night overnights, a 10-day peer hosting of a Diller Teen Fellow from our sister community, Tel Aviv, and a three-week trip to Israel in the summer.
 The Fellowship is open to high school sophomores and juniors.
 Applications (by current freshmen and sophomores) are accepted in the spring.
 Teens from all Jewish backgrounds are encouraged to apply.

 Programming around these themes includes group discussions, workshops, conversations with community leaders, group work on projects, experiential service learning, international partnerships, Shabbat experiences, and more.

 Diller Fellows come from different backgrounds but are joined together by the desire to:

 If you share these desires then the Fellowship may be for you!

 Diller Teen Fellows are challenged to develop and refine their relationship to Israel through many parts of the programming, included but not limited to experiential education, meaningful programming with the Tel Aviv Diller Teen Fellows, a three-week Israel trip, and home hospitality with Tel Aviv counterparts in Los Angeles.